Slappy the Dummy

 Slappy the Dummy is a fictional character in the Goosebumps children's horror novel series by R. L. Stine.
 He is the main antagonist of the Night of the Living Dummy series and one of the series' most popular villains, as well as its de facto mascot.
-He is also the main antagonist of the franchise's film adaptation and its sequel, described by their interpretation of Stine as having a "serious Napoleonic complex" in the former.
+He is additionally the main antagonist of the franchise's film adaptation and its sequel, described by their interpretation of Stine as having a "serious Napoleonic complex" in the former.
 He comes to life when the words, "Karru Marri Odonna Loma Molonu Karrano," which roughly translates to "You and I are one now" (meaning he and whoever brings him to life will become inseparable) and can be found on a sheet of paper in the coat pocket of Slappy's jacket, are read aloud.
 After being brought to life, Slappy will try to make the person who did so serve him as a slave, to the point of framing them for his misdeeds.